 The rusting black Volkswagen belonging to her serial killer’s disarticulated victim in Pieces was the car she drove until recently, and the house where Dennis Sweeney lives

 in a landlocked and often icy corner of New England.

-she accrued graduate degrees in English, Education, and Information Science as well as an obnoxious amount of student loan debt and thus, pays The Man as
+she accrued graduate degrees in English, Education, and Information Science as well as an obnoxious amount of student loan debt, and thus, she pays The Man as

-A firm believer in what goes around, comes around, she always tries to treat the gifted writers in her anthologies
+A firm believer in what goes around, comes around, she always tries to treat the writers in her anthologies

-Her narrative models are Chuck Palahniuk, Joyce Carol Oates, Tom Perrotta, and A.M.
+Joyce Carol Oates, Tom Perrotta, and A.M.
 Homes.